mlops-reports/reports/README.md

 make install_dependencies
 make activate_environment
 ```
+Note that poetry fails to install torch dependencies related to cudNN for torch>2.0.0
+so you might consider to install it via pip.

 ## Usage on local machine
 create `.env` file in working directory containing required access tokens